 451.6.2.3 Gouges, Grooves, and Arc Burns.

-Gouges and grooves shall be evaluated by hondestructive examination.
-Superficial grinding (not to exceed 12.5% of nominal pipe wall thickness) to prepare a smooth surface for nondestructive examination may be necessary.
-Upon completion of superficial grinding, the absence of any cracking shall be confirmed by using dye penetrant or magnetic particle inspection.
+Gouges (22) and grooves shall be evaluated by nondestructive examination.
+Superficial grinding may be necessary to provide a smooth surface for nondestructive examination.
+The remaining wall thickness after grinding shall not be less than the minimum permitted by the component specification.
+Upon completion of superficial grinding, the absence of any cracking shall be confirmed by using dye-penetrant or magnetic-particle inspection.
 If no cracking is present, the net remaining wall thickness shall be determined by ultrasonic measurement.
-Gouges and grooves or areas where the depth of grinding exceeds 12.5% of the nominal pipe wall thickness shall be removed or evaluated for repair as per para.
+Gouges and grooves that leave less th permitted by the component specification shall be removed or evaluated for repair in accordance with para.
 451.6.2.2(b).

 Arc burns shall be removed or repaired by grinding.
 Arc burns repaired by grinding shall be etched to confirm removal of all of the metallurgically altered material.
-Suitable etchants include 10% nital or 20% ammonium persulfate.
+Suitable etchants include a 5% to 10% solution of nital or a 10% to 20% solution of ammonium persulfate.
 All dark-etching material shall be removed, and the remaining wall thickness shall be determined by ultrasonic measurement.